riscv-europe/summit-website-development/summit/2026/posters.md

 {% include jumboboxstart.html
     title = "3 days of posters"
-    lead =  "About 200 posters on RISC-V..." id =    "summary"
+    lead =  "More than 190 posters on RISC-V&hellip;"
+	id =    "summary"
 %}

-...distributed over three days and four posters islands:
+&hellip;distributed over three days and four posters islands!
  - <a href="#Tue">Posters of Tuesday 9th</a>
  - <a href="#Wed">Posters of Wednesday 1Oth</a>
  - <a href="#Thu">Posters of Thursday 11th</a>